luoyi99/510-final/README.md

 ## How to Run
 To use the Bookmark Assistant, follow these steps:
 1. Visit the online version at [https://bookmark-assistant.azurewebsites.net](https://bookmark-assistant.azurewebsites.net) or run it locally on your machine.
 2. To run locally, ensure you have Streamlit installed.
-If not, install it using the command `pip install streamlit`.
+If not, install it using the command `pip install -r requirements.txt`.
 3. Navigate to the application directory in your terminal or command prompt.
 4. Run the app by executing `streamlit run app.py`.
 5. The app will launch in your default web browser.